Nigeria Air

-Nigeria Air is a proposed airline and flag carrier in Nigeria.
-The name and logo was unveiled at the Farnborough Air Show in the United Kingdom in July 2018.
+Air Nigeria was the supposed national flag carrier of Nigeria.
+The name and logo of the airline was unveiled at the Farnborough Air Show in the United Kingdom in July 2018, and was expected to begin operations from 29 May 2023, after it received its first Boeing 737-800 aircraft on 26 May 2023.
+However, due to opposition from domestic airlines and issues in obtaining Air Operator's Certificate (AOC), it resulted in delays in beginning operations.
+In August 2023, its parent company, Ethiopian Airlines, announced that the airline will begin operations in October 2023, with a fleet of 8 aircraft and 12 wet-leased aircraft from Boeing.

 History

 Nigeria Air was announced at the Farnborough Air Show in 2018.
 Operations are expected to begin in December 2018.
 Ethiopian Airlines will have a stake in the company with 49% share.
 In 2017, the Nigerian government announced it will invest US$5 million in the venture.
 However, the Minister for State Aviation, Hadi Sirika, insists that the airline will be privately-operated.
 "It is a business, not a social service.
 The government will not be involved in running it or deciding who runs it.
 The investors will have full responsibility for this."
 According to a tweet by Tolu Ogunlesi, a Nigerian government communications official, the government will not own more than 5% of the airline.